RISC-OS-Community/CodingOnRISC-OS/doc/RISCOSCodingResources.md

 * Steve Fryatt excellent introduction to WIMP programming in C on RISC OS, you can find it [here](https://www.stevefryatt.org.uk/risc-os/wimp-prog)

 ## Programming in C++ on RISC OS

+At this time ROOL DDE is still based on the original AT&T CFront release 3.0 (they just added few fixes here and there), While RISC OS 5 also has GCC 4.7.4 which supports up to early C++11 (not complete and exceptions do not work well on RISC OS).
+If you are after more modern C++ standards please have a look at the GCCSDK project.

 ### General C++ useful sources